 This is a problem encountered in many schools.
 Contrary to popular opinion, lice thrive best on clean, short hair.
+Children with long hair are recommended to tie their hair up.
 Lice cannot jump or fly but can travel from scalp to scalp when heads come into direct contact.
 The pest is easily treated so parents/carers must not panic.
 The local Health Clinic, Pharmacist, Health Visitor or General Practitioner will be able to advise on the treatment recommended by the Health Authority.
-If you would like to speak to the School

-Nurse, please ask at the School Office for the relevant telephone number.
+If you would like to speak to the School Nurse, please ask at the School Office for the relevant telephone number.